Europe Road Trip: 25 Incredible Routes

 Visiting in the summer will provide you with sunshine and clear skies but if you can do this route in winter, then you’ll be rewarded with some of the best Christmas markets in the world, fairytale snowy landscapes, and schloss decorated for the festive season.

-More of a palace than a castle, the Wurzburg Residence is a huge Baroque palace.
+Your first stop is the Wurzburg Residence, a huge Baroque palace in the city of the same name.
 Beautiful inside, the real draw here is the gardens, laid out in a typically formal French style.

 From here, head to Rothenburg ob der Tauber, a fairytale Bavaria town packed with medieval architecture, half-timbered houses, and cobblestone streets.